lucastassis/raptors-shotcharts/src/README.md

-# Source Code used to make the Visualizations
+# Source Code used to make the Visualisations

 ## Description

-This directory contains the code used to produce the project visualizations: from getting the data, to processing and plotting the visualizations.
+This directory contains the code used to produce the project visualisations: from getting the data, to processing and plotting the visualisations.

 The code is organized as follows: